SICPDistilled/website/views/section/2-data-abstraction.md

 `(denom x)` returns the denominator of the rational number `x`.

-We are using here a powerful strategy of synthesis: *wishful thinking* .
-We haven’t yet said how a rational number is represented, or how the functions numer , denom , and make-rat should be implemented.
+We are using here a powerful strategy of synthesis: *wishful thinking*.
+We haven’t yet said how a rational number is represented, or how the functions `numer`, `denom` and `make-rat` should be implemented.
 Even so, if we did have these three functions, we could then add, subtract, multiply, divide, and test equality by using the following relations: